Brian Epstein: Management contract

 The Beatles signed a five-year contract with Epstein on 24 January 1962, giving Epstein 10 to 15 per cent of their income.
 They signed a new contract in October 1962 which gave Epstein 15, 20, or 25 per cent of revenues, depending on how much he helped the band earn.
 The Beatles would then share any income after various expenses had been deducted.
 Epstein then formed a management company, NEMS Enterprises, telling his parents that managing the group was only a part-time occupation and would not interfere with the family business.

 The Beatles signed Epstein's first management contract, but Epstein did not.
 He later told Taylor, "Well, if they ever want to tear it up, they can hold me but I can't hold them".
 (English law would have enforced the contract through the doctrine of part performance.)
 The contract stated that Epstein would receive a management commission of 25 per cent of the group's gross income after a certain financial threshold had been reached.
 The Beatles argued for a smaller percentage, but Epstein pointed out that he had been paying their expenses for months without receiving anything in return.
 On 1 October 1962, four days before the release of "Love Me Do", Epstein signed Lennon and McCartney to a three-year NEMS publishing contract.

 In 1963, Epstein advised the creation of Northern Songs, a publishing company that would control the copyrights of all Lennon–McCartney compositions recorded between 1963 and 1973.
 Music publisher Dick James and his partner Charles Silver owned 51 per cent of the company, Lennon and McCartney 20 per cent each, and Epstein 9 per cent.
 By 1969, Lennon and McCartney had lost control of all publishing rights to ATV Music Publishing.
-Epstein's death in 1967 marked the beginning of the group's dissolution and had a profound effect on each Beatle.